Kasiozaurus/Kasiozaurus/README.md

 - 👋 Hi, I’m Kasia
-- 🌱 I’m currently learning manual testing
+- 🌱 I’m currently learning
+- manual testing
+- basics of Python
+- basics of HTML

 <!---
 Kasiozaurus/Kasiozaurus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.